Greg Zbach – PhotoArtist “The art is in the telling”

 My interest in being on the stage side of entertainment, dates back to high school days, with running sound for Tech High School auditorium; College with radio, theater and TV, and DJ w/my equipment for a fraternity (Not an official frat); Amsco R&D picnics (DJ w/my equipment and committee) and ISS Picnics (DJ w/my equipment and committee chair).

 At an early age I also recognized my love for electronics.
 In fact, I was experimenting with RTL logic circuits in the seventh grade (bought from the infamous Poly Packs – “U-test-em”).
-I designed and built a 4 transistor crystal microphone amplifier and a tube uhf receiver for police weather and fire frequencies.
+I designed and built a 4-transistor crystal microphone amplifier and a tube uhf receiver for police weather and fire frequencies.
 I also obtained a CB license and installed an antenna on my parent’s roof.

-During my high school years the performing arts tugged at me, and I ran sound for the high school auditorium (stage crew) and hung around musician types.
+During my high school years, the performing arts tugged at me, and I ran sound for the high school auditorium (stage crew) and hung around musician types.
 Through it all, I dreamt about composing.

 The first two years of electrical engineering at Gannon College were brutal.
 I needed something for the right side of my brain to achieve balance in my life.
 I was already into music collecting, and this quickly got out of control.
 As an example, I was into Pink Floyd in 1968.
-I had an extensive album collection approaches 3,000 (from classical, folk, blues, rock, progressive, jazz and of course electronic), and don’t even mention CD’s!
+I had an extensive album collection approaching 2,000 (from classical, folk, blues, rock, progressive, jazz and of course electronic), and don’t even mention CD’s!
 Continuing to seek balance, I helped in the proposal, building and running of WERG – Gannon radio.
 To help with the radio station I passed a test in Buffalo and obtained an FCC Radio Telephone Third Class Operator permit.
 If that wasn’t enough, I was sound engineer for 39 Gannon theater productions; and a member of Alpha Psi Omega, an honorary dramatic fraternity.
 The bulk of my sound work was done with the old-fashioned tape splicing method.
 This was very tedious work.
 I remember using two reel-to-reel tape decks loosely synced together, to simulate quadraphonic sound effects in the theater.
 I received four awards for my theatre work: Erie Bravo Award for Musical Direction in Sound for 1973 and 1974; and Talisman Players: Technical Contribution in 1973 and Greatest Technical Contribution in 1974.

 As a sign of the times to come, my senior seminar was titled: “Electronic Music Synthesis”.
 I actually used an Arp Odyssey for the synthesizer demonstration.